Prepare for disaster

 In order to know about "disaster prevention", we introduce information for foreigners below.

-1. Studying disaster prevention
+1. Disaster prevention study

-The material is written in plain Japanese.
+This material is written in easy Japanese.

-Document"Study of disaster prevention"
+Document"Studying disaster prevention"

 XNUMX.
 Site for foreigners